 The Eight-Year-Old Who Checked the Thermostat

-A client I’ll call Jordan — a CFO in San Francisco — told me she could read her mother’s footsteps on the stairs.
+A client I’ll call Heather.
+A CFO in San Francisco.
+Told me she could read her mother’s footsteps on the stairs.
 Research by Gregory Jurkovic, PhD, estimates that parentification affects approximately 25% of adults, with emotional parentification leaving the deepest and most lasting psychological marks.
-Before her mother even opened the door, Jordan knew from the weight of each step whether it was a good day or a bad one.
+Before her mother even opened the door, Heather knew from the weight of each step whether it was a good day or a bad one.
 She had been doing this since she was eight.
-By the time she came to therapy in her late thirties, she was still doing it — just with her boss, her partner, and her direct reports instead.
+By the time she came to therapy in her late thirties, she was still doing it.
+Just with her boss, her partner, and her direct reports instead.
 Parentification doesn’t end at eighteen.
 It just moves offices.

 Key Fact